CT Scan of the Abdomen

 are allergic to or sensitive to medicines, contrast, or iodine, tell your healthcare

-Nursing mothers should discuss with their provider whether to delay breastfeeding
+mothers should discuss with their provider whether to delay breastfeeding or to pump

-after receiving contrast.
-There are currently conflicting recommendations on this
+enough breastmilk for a few days after receiving contrast.
+There are currently conflicting

 People taking the medicine metformin for diabetes should alert their healthcare provider